jso122-2/DAWN_pub_real/dawn-desktop/src/components/modules/README.md

 ## 🧠 Overview

 The `ConsciousModuleSelector` is a fully integrated consciousness-aware AI module selection interface for the DAWN Desktop application.
-It provides an immersive experience for selecting and managing AI modules with unique consciousness levels, quantum states, and energy signatures.
+It provides an immersive experience for selecting and managing AI modules with unique consciousness levels, consciousness states, and energy signatures.

 ## ✨ Features